PARIS, FRANCE BY MEZ CLARK:

 When the world opens up and you do return to Paris, take the scene less travelled.
-“Hot cheese and egg crêpes are my favourite,” Clark says.
+“Hot cheese and egg crêpes are my favourite,” Clarksays.
 “They are cheap, warm and perfectly portable so you can continue walking around the city.
 Equally croissants or any French pastries are a must.
-Oh and don’t forget the oreilletes.”
+Oh and don’t forget the oreillettes.”

-After.
-Long day of walking, Clark suggests getting wine or beers and sitting along Canal Saint-Martin with friends.
+After a long day of walking, Clark suggests having a late-night drink and sitting along Canal Saint-Martin with friends.
 After a year inside, the mind truly boggles at such a thought.

 Chez Janou, 2 Rue Roger Verlomme, 75003 Paris, France